wangywUST/talk-20260427/slides.md

 <div class="mt-8">

-### Camera Motion Is the Most Direct Visual Carrier of Physical Constraints
+### Camera Motion Is a Direct Visual Carrier of Physical Constraints

 Every camera motion corresponds to a deterministic 3D geometric transformation.